 Note: This quiz juncture should never make your learner feel like they are not knowledgeable or bored.
 Instead, this quiz should provide excitement and spark curiosity!
 It should also give students a preview of what they will learn in the course.
 Quizzes at this stage of the learning journey also provide a basis of personal insight into what each student should endeavor to note, personally, and identify as "must-knows" in the lesson plan.

-2) More than True or False: Matching Exercises
+2) Go Beyond True or False: Matching Exercises

 We also know the most accessible form of quiz question is the age-old True/False question.
 Made to provide a 50:50 chance for a correct answer, most of these questions are worded in an overly simplistic fashion, and learners can get obtain a correct answer even if they have not absorbed the material subject matter of the course.